Asferali8384/tenTwenty/README.md

+🔷 Instructions

+- The project is deployed on Vercel.
+To run it locally, please follow these steps:

+- Clone the repository from GitHub.

+- Install the dependencies using npm install.

+- Create a .env.local file in the root directory.

+- Add your test database connection string and any other required environment variables to .env.local.

+- Start the development server with npm run dev.

+🔷 Time Spend - 20 - 28

 🔷 Project Overview

 This project enables users to log in and add notes in real time.
 All data is securely stored in a MongoDB database, and routes are protected with authentication.
 Key features include: